donaldRwilliams/BGGM/README.md

 Installation
 ------------

-You can install BGGM from github with:
+You can install BGGM from git hub with:

 ``` r
 # install.packages("devtools")